Geneva Medical College: Rutgers Medical Faculty of Geneva College

 Undaunted, Hosack traveled to Upstate New York and succeeded in gaining the sponsorship of Geneva College in Geneva, New York.
-Soon after, the Rutgers Medical College established under the authority of Rutgers College, New Jersey, transferred its allegiance to Geneva College in the State of New York.
+Soon after, the Rutgers Medical College, established under the authority of Rutgers College, New Jersey, transferred its allegiance to Geneva College in the State of New York.

 The trustees of the college voted on October 30, 1827, to establish the medical faculty.
-According to the trustees' minutes, the Geneva College was to consist of two branches, one in Geneva and the other in New York City.
+According to the trustees' minutes, Geneva College was to consist of two branches, one in Geneva and the other in New York City.
 Each branch would have six professors.
 The medical school in Geneva never materialized, due to one delay after another, and the venture was abandoned.

 The second branch was established in New York City under the direction of Dr. Hosack and was known as the Rutgers Medical Faculty of Geneva College.
-The doors were opened in early November 1827; "amid a barrage of criticism on the part of the New York College of Physicians and Surgeons."
+The doors were opened in early November 1827, "amid a barrage of criticism on the part of the New York College of Physicians and Surgeons."

-This affiliation lasted from 1827 to 1830 when Hosack's adversaries filed suit in "The People v.
-The Trustees of Geneva College" which ruled that the college did not have the power to operate or appoint a faculty at any place but Geneva.
+This affiliation lasted from 1827 to 1830, when Hosack's adversaries filed suit in "The People v.
+The Trustees of Geneva College", which ruled that the college did not have the power to operate or appoint a faculty at any place but Geneva.
 This invalidated the branch in New York City.

 Forced by enactments of the New York State Legislature by the New York Supreme Court, Geneva College severed its relationship with Rutgers on November 1, 1830, although the school continued operations in New York City under the name Rutgers Medical College until 1835.
 At that time, the fruitlessness of awarding only "honorary" degrees was realized.

 Geneva College, as revealed in the trustees' minutes, quietly accepted the decision of the court.
-The Geneva College, Rutgers Medical Faculty had ceased to exist.
+The Geneva College and the Rutgers Medical Faculty had ceased to exist.